 6.8 Variation Margin mitigates OTC Clear's current exposure to the Contracts due to daily market fluctuations as measured by marking-to-market of Contracts every 30 minutes during each clearing day (or every 15 minutes during volatile market conditions).
-It is collected through a Routine Intra-day VM Call if the current exposure to a Clearing
+It is collected through a Routine Intra-day Variation Margin Call if the current exposure to a

-Member's Contracts recorded in its House Position Account exceeds the Intra-day Variation Margin limit set by OTC Clear.
+Clearing Member's Contracts recorded in its House Position Account exceeds the Intraday Variation Margin limit set by OTC Clear.

-- 6.9 Variation Margin calls are made at least twice a day: - (a) one Routine Intra-day VM Call is made at 2:15 pm (Hong Kong time) on each business day and must be settled within one hour; and - (b) one end-of-day Variation Margin Call is made at 9:30 pm (Hong Kong time) on each clearing day and must be settled by 11:00 am (Hong Kong time) on the following clearing day. - 6.10 These Variation Margin calls are made automatically by OCASS and issued to Clearing Members via the Web Portal.
+- 6.9 Variation Margin calls are made at least twice a day: - (a) one Routine Intra-day Variation Margin Call is made at 2:15 p.m.
+(Hong Kong time) on each business day and must be settled within one hour; and - (b) one end-of-day Variation Margin Call is made available by publication in the OTC Clear Settlement Report on each clearing day and must be settled by 11:00 a.m.
+(Hong Kong time) on the following clearing day. - 6.10 These Variation Margin calls are made automatically by OCASS and issued to Clearing Members via the Web Portal.
 In addition, OTC Clear may make Ad Hoc Intra-day Variation Margin call under volatile market conditions if necessary.